 Try to Use the Hardware Encoding

 For this section, you can also try to use the hardware encoding to lessen your CPU usage and to resolve the OBS says encoding overloaded issues.
-Besides, this setting lets you use alternative encoders aside from x264, such as Quicksync, AMF, and NVENC hardware encoders that are available Intel and Nvidia GPUs, respectively.
+Besides, this setting lets you use alternative encoders aside from x264.
+These alternatives are Quicksync, AMF, and NVENC hardware encoders that are available in Intel and Nvidia GPUs.
 With the use of these hardware encoders, it will be able to deliver a lower quality of video than x264, and with that, it will lessen the pressure on your CPU.
 To make this on your OBS, follow the simple steps provided below.